NotNoss/hyprland-config/README.md

 # Hyperland Config

-This is my hyprland config.
-Feel free to copy, some of it was copied and edited anyway.

 Some of the config is Catppuccin instead of Tokyonight, that's because Catppuccin has so many ports and I haven't made a Tokyonight theme yet.

 ## Roadmap